-in order to pursue continuous improvement in the way the Council's functions are exercised, having regard to a combination of value for money, efficiency and effectiveness.

-Policy concerning methods for performance measurement

-- Performance measurement at this Council is intended to calculate the effectiveness of treasury activity in delivering the strategic objectives set through the Treasury Management Strategy and the Council's Prudential Indicators and to enhance accountability. - Prudential Indicators are local to the Council and are not intended as a comparator between authorities.

-- The performance review will be made in the light of general trends in interest rates during the year and how the decisions made corresponded with these trends and the Council's agreed strategy, i.e. the Council will avoid hindsight analysis. - Any comparison of the Council's treasury portfolio against recognised industry standards, market indices and other portfolios is intended to - allow the Council the opportunity to assess the potential to add value through changes to the existing ways in which its portfolio is managed and - 2) permit an informed judgement about the merits or otherwise of using new treasury management techniques or instruments. - In drawing any conclusions the Council will bear in mind that the characteristics of its treasury operations may differ from those of other councils, particularly with regard to the position on risk.

-Methodology to be applied for evaluating the impact of treasury management decisions
+- A. Policy concerning methods for testing value for money - Best value reviews will include the production of plans to review the way services are provided in order to pursue continuous improvement in the way the Council's functions are exercised, having regard to a combination of value for money, efficiency and effectiveness, by: - a) Challenging - b) Comparing performance - c) Consulting with other users and interested parties - d) Applying competition principles - B. Policy concerning methods for performance measurement - Performance measurement is intended to calculate the effectiveness of treasury activity in delivering the strategic objectives set through the Treasury Management Strategy and the Council's Prudential Indicators and to enhance accountability. - Prudential Indicators are local to the Council and are not intended as a comparator between authorities. - The performance review will be made in the light of general trends in interest rates during the year and how the decisions made corresponded with these trends and the Council's agreed strategy, i.e. the Council will avoid hindsight analysis. - Any comparison of the Council's treasury portfolio against recognised industry standards, market indices and other portfolios is intended to: - a) Allow the Council the opportunity to assess the potential to add value through changes to the existing ways in which its portfolio is managed and - b) Permit an informed judgement about the merits or otherwise of using new treasury management techniques or instruments. - In drawing any conclusions the Council will bear in mind that the characteristics of its treasury operations may differ from those of other Councils, particularly with regard to the position on risk. - C. Methodology to be applied for evaluating the impact of treasury management decisions

-- Monitoring of the outcome of treasury management activity against Prudential Indicators approved by the Council will be carried out as part of the budget monitoring reports to Audit Committee on a quarterly basis. - The year-end Annual Treasury Report will also include, as a matter of course, the outturn against the PIs set prior to the commencement of the financial year and any in-year amendments. - The Council's Treasury Management advisors compare the performance of the Council's in-house funds against all its other clients and submits the results quarterly.
+- Monitoring of the outcome of treasury management activity against Prudential Indicators approved by the Council will be carried out by the Lead Finance Specialist, with financial implications included in budget monitoring reports. - The mid-year and year-end Treasury Performance Reports will also include performance and narrative in meeting the approved Prudential Indicators. - The Council's Treasury Management advisors compare the performance of the Council's in-house funds against all its other clients and submits the results quarterly to the S151 Officer.

-Benchmarks and calculation methodology with regard to risk and return
+D. Benchmarks and calculation methodology with regard to risk and return